 One of the most common errors is underestimating where you are required to collect tax.
 After Wayfair, economic activity such as sales volume or transaction counts can create nexus in states where you have no physical presence.

 If you sell online or ship goods to multiple states, review your sales by state against each state's thresholds.
 Waiting until a state contacts you usually means you are already behind.
+Stay updated on sales tax changes to ensure compliance.

 Another frequent shortcut is charging a single state rate for all sales, ignoring local add on taxes.
 In many states, the total rate depends on the combination of state, county, city, and special districts at the delivery location.